Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 ### Define tools

-To get the LLM to use those tools, first we have to declare them with JSON schemas, in a `tools` list that we will pass to the chat completion API.

 Our time-tracking assistant will use two tools :
 * `log_work`: log time spent on a task.
 Take the name of the task, category, duration and unit (minutes or hours).
   For example, to log 2 hours on documentation writing, you would call `log_work("User guide", "Documentation", 2, "hours")`
 * `time_report`: get JSON data about all tasks of a given category, and the total duration, in a given time unit (minutes or hours).
   For example, to get the breakdown on time spent on coding tasks, in hours, you would call `time_report("Code", "hours")`

+To get the model to use those tools, first we have to declare them with JSON schemas, in a `tools` list that we will pass to the Chat Completion API.

 Here is how the tools can be declared in Python: